 The Certification Course and all official written documentation and correspondence for CPS certification are in English.
-Spanish-speaking customer service representatives are available to field inquiries and assist individuals in navigating the national CPS certification website and process.

 In order to become a nationally certified child passenger safety (CPS) technician, you must be 18 or older and pass a CPS Certification Course.
 Students pass the course if they:

 - attend every part of the course and

 - earn passing grades for three sets of tests:

 - written quizzes;